 - Santa Cruz: Habitat for Humanity Monterey Bay

 The grant helped build an ADA-compliant accessory dwelling unit (ADU) as part of a program that enables older homeowners to age in place.
-[WWL] Watch a video about this project
+[WWL] Video

 - West Sacramento: City of West Sacramento